 4. Don’t be afraid to ask for help.
 It’s easy to get overwhelmed when you’re starting a workout routine on your own.
 You may feel unsure about your form, how to put together an effective program, and what exercises you need to do to get the results you’re after.
 Even if you aren’t ready to commit to regular sessions, don’t be afraid to schedule a consultation with a certified strength and conditioning specialist or personal trainer.
 They can help you put a plan together, teach you the basics of good form, and offer some encouragement.

 5. Hydrate and get enough sleep.
 Many injuries can occur because of dehydration and exhaustion.
 Drink plenty of water and get at least 8 hours of sleep every night.

 6. Regenerate.
 Make sure you take some days off.
 Let your body recovery and regenerate after tough workouts.
 This is where you make the most of your workout and time.
 You can do this by using self myofascial techniques such as foam rolling or trigger point therapy.

 Need to pump up the volume while working out at home?
-Check out Kara?s Spotify playlist!
+Check out our Spotify playlist!